| AFFORDABLE CAD/CAM SERIESGantry Mills…

 could be adequate, it depends on how repeatably accurate your final

+product needs to be.
 4. Does it provide Unlimited Program

 Lengths through drip feed capability?
 Precision machining may call for